 - Judges' decision is final and no correspondence will be entered into.

 The winner will be awarded the BEST HOSPITALITY STUDENT AWARD.
 Trophies will be awarded to 1st, 2nd & 3rd.
-All participants will receive a certificate detailing their participation in the National HOSPITALITY STUDENT COCKTAIL CHALLENGE 2017.
+All participants will receive a certificate detailing their participation in the NATIONAL HOSPITALITY STUDENT COCKTAIL CHALLENGE.

-- Submit your entry using the online form as soon as possible but definitely before midnight on 10th February.
+- Submit your entry using the online form as soon as possible but definitely before noon on Friday 26th Jan.